PULPIT TODAY SERMONS

 Now the Lord God had planted a garden in the east, in Eden; and there he put the man he had formed.
 (9) The Lord God made all kinds of trees grow out of the ground—trees that were pleasing to the eye and good for food.”
 In the middle of the garden were the Tree of Life and the tree of the knowledge of good and evil.

 Did you notice God’s appraisal of trees?
 It is in the middle of verse 9.
 God says they are “pleasing to the eye and good for food.”
-I don’t find it coincidental that God’s distinctive design for trees is beauty and bounty.
-Remember, I’m comparing this to what our state-of-being should be in Christ—and that is, we should reflect loveliness and we should offer provision.
+I don’t find it coincidental that God’s original, distinctive design for trees was beauty and bounty.
+Remember, I’m comparing this to what our state-of-being should be in Christ—and that is, it should reflect loveliness and it should offer provision.

 (Transition) With that noted, I want to first correlate the beauty of trees with the beauty God wants for the Righteous.